robertorcosta/azure-docs.pt-br/articles/active-directory/user-help/my-account-portal-devices-page.md

 ## <a name="disable-a-device"></a>Desabilitar um dispositivo

 Você pode desabilitar os dispositivos conectados a qualquer hora.
 Isso é particularmente importante se um dispositivo não parece familiar ou em caso de perda ou roubo de dispositivos.
-Depois de desabilitar um dispositivo, ele não poderá mais ser autenticado por sua organização e não poderá acessar nenhum dos recursos da sua organização.
+After you disable a device, it can no longer be authenticated by your organization, and will be unable to access any of your organization's resources.

 >[!Important]
 >Se você desabilitar um dispositivo por engano, não será possível desfazer a ação.
 Você terá de entrar em contato com o administrador da organização para adicionar o dispositivo novamente.